DSC 3581

 Read the informational story every day before the actual activity starts.

-• Meet friends.
+6. Meet friends.

 If your son or daughter is nervous socially, schedule a play date or time to meet other students from their school or church.
-If they’re new to the school or church, work with their teacher, pastor, or ministry leaders to introduce friends that might connect well with your son or daughter.
+If they’re new to the school or church, work with their teacher, pastor, or ministry leaders to introduce friends who might connect well with your son or daughter.

-Katie Barkley ImageKatie Barkley is the director of marketing and communications at All Belong.
+Katie Barkley was the marketing and communications manager at All Belong.